 This dish came together very quickly and left me with a gorgeous hot appetizer (or even main dish since we couldn’t stop eating it).
 My husband loved all the different textures and flavors.
 I ended up adding the spice at the end so my kids could try it, and they ate it up by the spoonful with a side of chips.
 It’s definitely going to become a regular dish in our house.

 Homestyle Vegan takes comfort food to a new level, and I can’t wait to continue my way through it!
 Next on my list to try is the Green Bean Casserole with Crunchy Onions, Quinoa Meatball Sub, Cauliflower Rice Risotto, and French Onion Soup!
-For a chance to win your very own FREE copy of Homestyle Vegan, enter the GIVEAWAY at the end of this post.
-If you can’t wait to get your hands on it (and I don’t blame you), you can purchase it here.
+You can purchase your copy of Homestyle Vegan here.
 Until then, try out this cheesy vegan spinach artichoke dip recipe from Amber’s cookbook!

 - 1 cup cooked white beans , heaping cup